marlluslustosa/myblog/_i18n/en/_posts/tecnologia/2016-02-17-p2v-v2v-conversion-enviromments.md

 ---
 title: P2V / V2V – Conversion of environments – XenServer 7.0
 author: marllus
-categories:
+categories: [ technology ]
-- tecnologia
 layout: post
+image: assets/images/migration.jpg
 featured: true
-image: assets/images/migration.jpg
 hidden: true
-tags:
-- tecnologia
-- xenserver
 ---

 Today I&#8217;ll discuss P2V and V2V of operating systems.
 Well P2V and V2V, are terms that refer to system migration.
 And migration (since before Christ – <a href="http://www.ushistory.org/civ/4g.asp" target="_blank">40 years of migration of the Hebrews to Canaan</a> rs) is a painful process and sometimes costly (of time and physical resources).